 A: Tipser does NOT support recurring payments, which means that it can only be a pre-paid subscription, i.e. where the “product” is a x month subscription priced at $y, which is paid immediately in full, at point of sale.

 Once the subscription period has ended, Tipser cannot handle subscription renewal unless the subscriber goes and purchases the product again at point of sale.
-In other words, Tipser cannot collect an agreement from the consumer which allows us to continue billing the consumer.
+In other words, Tipser cannot continually bill the consumer and only conducts a one time transaction.

 Q: Would you add further payment methods upon request if supported by your payment processors?

-A: This will be evaluated from case to case based on client and demand.
-Please reach out to our service team if you have such a request.
+A: This is evaluated on a case by case based on client and demand.
+Please reach out to our service team if this is of interest to you.

 Q: How do the order emails to end customers look?
 Is there any customization possible for adding different fonts, colors etc (making it more personal)?

 A: Receipts and order confirmation are sent from Tipser.
-There is a limited opportunity to customize them in the Tipser standard product.
+There are limited options for customization in the Tipser standard product.